-1. Power the Wi-Fi Terminus by turning the power switch to the 'ON' position.
-Make sure a Wi-Fi antenna is properly connected and the external GPS antenna is oriented upwards towards an open view of the sky.
+1. Power the Wi-Fi Terminus by turning the switch to the "ON" position (you may need to use a paper clip).
+Make sure the Wi-Fi antenna is properly connected and the internal GPS antenna is properly oriented (the Wi-Fi Terminus label should be facing upwards towards an open view of the sky).